worktheclock/nix.dev/source/tutorials/nix-language.md

   A Linux distribution that can be configured fully declaratively and is based on Nix and Nixpkgs.

-  Its underlying modular configuration system is written in the Nix language, and uses packages from Nixpkgs.
+  Its underlying modular configuration system is written in the Nix language and uses packages from Nixpkgs.
   The operating system environment and services it provides are configured with the Nix language.

 [nix-manual]: https://nixos.org/manual/nix/stable